mostypc123/XediX/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: Windows 7
+ - OS: arch btw?
- - Version 3.4.0
+ - Version: x.x.x.x

-***IF YOU CAN PLEASE CREATE A PULL REQUEST AND FIX THE PROBLEM.*

 **Additional context**
 Add any other context about the problem here.